BeechPPC/madden-betting/README.md

 - ⚡ Real-time updates and modern UI
 - 🏈 Team matchup header with logos at the top of the screen
 - 📱 Mobile-optimized scrolling for better user experience

+## Landing Page

+The app features a modern, professional landing page that new users see before signing in:

+- **Hero Section**: Eye-catching introduction with call-to-action buttons
+- **Features Showcase**: Highlights key app features with icons and descriptions
+- **Pricing Plans**: Free and Premium tier options
+- **Contact Form**: User-friendly contact section
+- **Responsive Design**: Optimized for all device sizes
+- **Authentication Flow**: Seamless integration with Google Sign-in

+The landing page is designed to convert visitors into users while showcasing the app's value proposition.

 ## Team Matchup Header